Esper89/Subnautica-TerrainPatcher/README.md

 # TerrainPatcher

-TerrainPatcher is a Subnautica library mod that allows modders and players to modify the game's terrain.
+TerrainPatcher is a Subnautica and Below Zero library mod that allows modders and players to modify the game's terrain.

 ## Usage

 ### End Users

-If you want to use a mod that requires TerrainPatcher, just extract the zip file and place the TerrainPatcher folder into your Subnautica QMods folder.
+If you want to use a mod that requires TerrainPatcher, just extract the zip file and place the TerrainPatcher folder into your QMods folder.

-To install a `.optoctreepatch` file, just place it anywhere in your Subnautica QMods folder or any subfolder.
+To install a `.optoctreepatch` file, just place it anywhere in your QMods folder or any subfolder.

 #### Releases

-You can download TerrainPatcher from the [releases page](https://github.com/Esper89/Subnautica-TerrainPatcher/releases/latest) (below the changelog) or from [the Nexus page](https://www.nexusmods.com/subnautica/mods/823) (in the "FILES" tab).
+You can download TerrainPatcher from the [releases page](https://github.com/Esper89/Subnautica-TerrainPatcher/releases/latest) (below the changelog).

+You can also download TerrainPatcher from the [Subnautica Nexus](https://www.nexusmods.com/subnautica/mods/823?tab=files) page or the [Below Zero Nexus](https://www.nexusmods.com/subnauticabelowzero/mods/236?tab=files) page.

 ### Modders